Pentarctagon/HullModIndustrialServices/README.md

 * Assigning an alpha core gives another +10% ship quality
 * Improving the structure with story points reduces s-mod related costs as well as ship restoration costs by 20% (does not affect ship quality)

+The following core worlds have this structure added:
+* Chicomoztoc
+* Kazeron
+* Culann (with an Alpha Core)
+Making use of this structure on these worlds requires either having 50+ reputation with the respective faction or currently being commissioned by them.

 ### Hint ###
 For otherwise vanilla games, you can get to 150% ship quality by:
 * 25% - hard coded doctrine bonus